Pure Shores: Composition

-"Pure Shores" is a dream pop song, with electronic and ambient production.
-It marked a departure from the R&B style of All Saints' previous music.
+"Pure Shores" marks a departure from the R&B style of All Saints' previous music, combining it with electronic and ambient production.
 Tom Ewing from the e-zine Freaky Trigger described it as "a pop take on ambient music" with "chillout bubbles and ripples".
 The sheet music for the song shows a time signature of 4/4 and a key of D major, with a tempo of 102 beats per minute and a chord progression of D–Em–C–G, with a sequence of A–A_{9}sus_{4}–A_{9} in the bridge.
-Although written by Lewis, the lead vocals on the track are by group member Melanie Blatt; Lewis sings the bridge, and sisters Natalie and Nicole Appleton sing backing vocals and chorus harmonies.
+Although written by Lewis, the lead vocals on the first two verses of the track are by group member Melanie Blatt; Lewis sings the bridge and the third and final verse, and sisters Natalie and Nicole Appleton sing backing vocals and chorus harmonies.
 The song is built around a syncopation of synth delays, arpeggiated and reverberated guitar, and electronic percussion.
 Ethereal sound effects are filtered and distorted throughout, with some resembling whale vocalisations.
 The track has a relaxed pace with surges in the chorus and bridge.
 Richard Folland of PopMatters writes that "Pure Shores" is "buoyed by a lyric promising a bright future."